WebAssembly/exception-handling/proposals/exception-handling/Exceptions-formal-overview.md

         | delegate{l} instr* end | caught_m{a val^n} instr* end
 ```

-Block Contexts and label kinds
+Block contexts and label kinds

 So far block contexts are only used in the reduction of `br l` and `return`, and only include labels or values on the stack above the hole.
 If we want to be able to break jumping over try-catch and try-delegate blocks, we must allow for the new administrative control instructions to appear after labels in block contexts, mirroring the label kinds of labels in validation contexts.